 All you have to do is to:

-This will allow the assessment to start showing up as part of your own website, and your users will feel as if they are taking the assessment and interacting with your brand.
+Now when you visit the new page you created, it will automatically load up your Evalinator assessment.
+This will allow the assessment to show up as part of your own website, and your users will feel as if they are taking the assessment on your website and interacting with your own brand.

 Note: Feel free to adjust the height as needed in the HTML code above.
 3000 px above may be either too little, or too much, depending on your content.